hyuwah/IdentitasKu/README.md

 ### Features

-* Common Indonesian Important Data
+- [x] Common Indonesian Important Data
-* Copy to clipboard
+- [x] Copy to clipboard
-* Centralize info, no need to memorize it again
+- [x] Centralize info, no need to memorize it again
-* Password protection
+- [ ] Password protection

 ## License

-MIT
+- MIT
+- Icons made by Freepik from www.flaticon.com is licensed by CC 3.0 BY